datacarpentry/image-processing/episodes/02-image-basics.md

 This ability to manipulate properties of groups of pixels separately will be key to certain techniques explored in later chapters of this lesson.
-To get started let's see an example of how different dimensions of information combine to produce a set of pixels using a 4 X 4 matrix with 3 dimensions for the colours red, green, and blue.
+To get started let's see an example of how different dimensions of information combine to produce a set of pixels using a 4 x 4 matrix with 3 dimensions for the colours red, green, and blue.
 Rather than loading it from a file, we will generate this example using NumPy.